karellopez/docker_workshop_template/workshop/advanced/management.md

 <br>

 #### Resource management

-To get a list of available docker containers using docker images
+To get a list of available docker containers using docker `images` use:

     `docker images``